-- Identify your target market.

-- Must show large and addressable market.

-- Click here for an example of a Market Size slide and here for another example of a market size slide.
+- Identify your target market. - Most investors want to see a large addressable market of over \$500 million. - Click here for an example of a Market Size slide and here for another example of a market size slide.

-- Provide references for any data included. - Should have third party validation of market size and growth. - It's helpful to distinguish between your Total Available Market, Total Serviceable Market, and your Initial Market. - Here is a 4 min video that walks through an explanation of TAM, SAM, and Target Market (aka Initial Market) - o Here is image that offers an explanation of TAM, SAM, and Initial Market. - o The first 15 minutes of this video includes professional guidance from a venture capitalist offering and explaining the methodology a company can use to determine the size of a market it can reasonably serve. - Understand and be able to articulate what are the drivers of your market size.
+- Provide references for any data included. - Should have third party validation of market size and growth. - Distinguish between your Total Available Market, Total Serviceable Market, and Initial Target Market. - Here is a 4 min video that walks through an explanation of TAM, SAM, and Target Market (aka Initial Market) - o Here is image that offers an explanation of TAM, SAM, and Initial Market. - The first 15 minutes of this video includes professional guidance from a venture capitalist offering and explaining the methodology a company can use to determine the size of a market it can reasonably serve. - Understand and be able to articulate what are the drivers of your market size.

-- Do not claim your plan is to capture a percentage of the market without explaining the thought process and activities that can result in achieving this over X period of time.
+- Do not claim your plan is to capture a percentage of the market without explaining the thought process around your planned marketing/sales activities that can result in achieving this market penetration over period of time.
 Try to give exact numbers (i.e. 100 hospitals, 1,000 accounting companies, 3.5 million users, etc). - Avoid being unrealistic.
 That is the fastest way to lose credibility.